Greek lamb kebabs and the best lamb marinade are a great start to a fantastic family dinner.

 - Create your own lamb souvlaki wraps like I have here – chop up the cooked lamb and wrap it up in flatbread with cucumber spears and salad leaves.

 - Tzatziki sauce – this creamy, herby sauce is the perfect combo with this rich and flavourful meat.
+If you don’t feel like making tzatziki, this yogurt dip takes just a few minutes and matches perfectly.

 - Creamy cucumber salad – this has a tzatziki vibe but chunky style.